Ukie's No Deal Brexit Survival Signposting Guide

 If the UK leaves the EU with no agreement, businesses will no longer be able to use the UK’s MOSS portal to report and pay VAT on sales of digital services to consumers in the EU.

 Businesses that want to continue to use the MOSS system will need to register for the VAT MOSS non-Union scheme in an EU Member State.
-This can only be done after the date the UK leaves the EU and within 10 days of the first trade after the 29th.
+This can only be done after the date the UK leaves the EU and within 10 days of the first trade after leaving.

 FREE MOVEMENT OF DATA